TritonDataCenter/node-manta/docs/man/mlogin.md

 objects without the need to download or transfer the data -- e.g. the the use of `mdb` (the Modular Debugger) on crash dumps and core files.

+The mlogin session terminates when the top level process has exited (usually the interactive shell, unless the `-c` option was used) and all references to that process's controlling terminal have also been closed.
+Beware that if you fork a background process and then exit the shell, the background process (and the job) may continue running if they hold the terminal open.
+You may need to cancel the job in order to stop it.

 Note that `mlogin` makes use of publicly-readable assets stored under the "poseidon" account, which is provided by the system.